 Every once in a while, I’ll get a prompt to create a tea towel calendar.
 Many people collect them, featuring them on the wall the year they are printed for and using them as dish rags at the new year.

 Here is a collection of calendar designs I have created that you could make tea-towel or posters from.
 I will update these designs to 2020 in July, 2019.

 See the current collection at Spoonflower.

 Lovingly drawn geode-like rocks and stones illustrated by Eleanor Ramsay.
 Custom sizes available upon request.

-Available in a variety of substrates and sizes.
+Available in a variety of substrates.

 A quick tutorial on creating a graphically rich postcard using InDesign.

 Postcards are great!
 They are perfect for announcements, artist samples, direct mailers, invitations, old fashioned correspondence, and convert nicely to an easy-to-share online graphic.
 In this short tutorial, we’ll import some images and then add text to create a postcard promoting a new fabric collection.
 Use these photos or use your own photos and text to create your personal postcard.